 This soup is fast and easy to make, using leftover cooked chicken or turkey so it’s ready in just 30 minutes.
 Thick, creamy, warming chicken pot pie soup – all the flavours of chicken pot pie, but in a delicious and healthy soup!

-Tips for perfect Chicken Pot Pie Soup:
+How to make Chicken Pot Pie Soup:

 - this soup uses cooked chicken or turkey so plan ahead – if you don’t have any on hand this Slow Cooker Shredded Chicken can be made earlier in the day so you have chicken ready for your soup in the evening